dyozie/pivotal-hd-docs/content/introduction/hive.md

 ```

 ###Configuring Hive
-Hive is configured using an XML configuration called hive-site.xml and is located in Hive’s conf directory.
-The default properties are in hive-default.xml, which documents the properties that Hive exposes with default values.
+Hive is configured using an XML configuration file hive-site.xml.
+It is located in Hive’s conf directory.
+The default properties are in hive-default.xml, which documents all the properties.

 The default properties can be overridden with the configuration directory that Hive looks for in hive-site.xml by passing the --config option to the hive command: